elastic/logstash-forwarder/README.md

 `logstash-forwarder -config yourstuff.json`

 Here's a sample, with comments in-line to describe the settings.
-Please please please keep in mind that comments are technically invalid in JSON, so you can't include them in your config.:
+Comments are invalid in JSON, but logstash-forwarder will strip them out for you if they're the only thing on the line:

     {
       # The network section covers network configuration :)